blockarcade/whitepaper/README.md

 \vspace*{\fill}

-\tiny Chances of winning the minor and major jackpot depend on a combination of skill and chance.
+\tiny Chances of winning the minor and major jackpot depend on a mix of skill and chance.
 We've added an RNG component to keep the game fair and to keep bots from stealing the jackpot.
 Chances of winning the minor jackpot is ~90%, and chances of winning the major jackpot is ~10%.
 These percentages are subject to change in either direction based on the win rates we see.

 \normalsize